swhobbit/x3270pro/dot.c3270pro.md

 ## Profile overview

 The profile when adds, tweaks, and in some cases out-and-out corrects various items in the default setup.
-Below is the primary layout by the author with alternatives.
+Below is the primary layout by the author with alternative key mappings.

 ## Special Emulator Keys
 |	3270 Key	|	Emulator Key	|	Emulator Alternatives	|	Notes	|